yssvi72/Persist-Ventures-AI-Software-job/README.md

 - **User-Friendly Interface:** The platform provides an intuitive interface, simplifying the video generation process for users of all technical levels.
 - **Customization:** Offers various base models and motion settings, allowing for tailored video outputs based on user preferences.

-## Acknowledgments

-Special thanks to [KingNish](https://huggingface.co/KingNish) for developing the [InstantVideo](https://huggingface.co/spaces/KingNish/Instant-Video) library, which made this project possible.

 ---